Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 \subsection{Results Overview}

-In this section, we summarize our main result.
-We show that our MSE bound adapts to all the statistical components arising in CATE estimation, which is one of our primary contributions.\footnote{Another core contribution is our relaxation through weak overlap.} Also, for sufficient large \(n\), our MSE bound matches the lower bound.
-We list the statistical components involved in CATE estimation as follows: \begin{enumerate} \item Eigenvalue decay rate \(\ell\), and function structural complexities \(\|h^\star \|_{\cF}\), \(\|f_1^\star \|_{\cF}\), \(\|f_0^\star \|_{\cF}\).
-These are determined by the interaction among the target distribution, the kernel, and the response functions. \item Source sample size \(n\), two overlaps \(B,R\), and target sample size \(n_\cT\). \end{enumerate}
+In this section, we give an overview of our main results.
+We study regimes where \(\|h^\star\|_\cF\) is smaller than \(\|f_0^\star\|_\cF\) and \(\|f_1^\star\|_\cF\), i.e.~the contrast function has lower structural complexity than the nuisance.
+We do not assume any upper bound on \(\|f_0^\star\|_\cF\) or \(\|f_1^\star\|_\cF\).
+These RKHS norms are non-asymptotic, problem-dependent complexity measures determined by the kernel and response functions.
+Recent non-asymptotic studies similarly treat Hilbert/RKHS norms and \(\ell_2\) norms as key complexity parameters rather than universal constants \citep{iwazaki2025improved,lee2024unified}.
+For example, writing \(z=(z^1,\ldots,z^d)\), in \(H^\beta([0,1]^d)\), a nuisance of the form \(z\mapsto \sin(\sum_{j=1}^d z^j)\) has norm of order \(d^{\beta/2}\).
+By contrast, if the CATE depends only on an \(s\)-dimensional low-rank or intrinsic representation, e.g. \(h^\star(z)=\sin(\sum_{j=1}^s z^j)\) with \(s<d\), then its norm is of order \(s^{\beta/2}\).
+Thus, large nuisance norms may reflect ambient dimension, domain geometry, smoothness, or amplitude, while \(\|h^\star\|_\cF\) can remain small because of its simpler structure.

-To investigate the optimal performance, consider the following (simplified) imaginary scenario: \begin{itemize} \item We observe both potential outcomes \(y_i(0)\) and \(y_i(1)\) for all \(i \in [n]\). \item There is no covariate shift. \end{itemize} In this case, the problem reduces to classical KRR, and the known state-of-the-art MSE bound of KRR is \citep{wainwright2019high,fischer2020sobolev}
+To investigate the optimal performance, consider an imaginary scenario where we observe both potential outcomes \(y_i(0)\) and \(y_i(1)\) for all \(i \in [n]\), and there is no covariate shift.
+In this case, the problem reduces to classical KRR, whose MSE is of order